 One of the UK's leading centres for social sciences, we offer degrees in sociology, social policy, social work, international development and criminology.

-Join our webinar to find out all you need to know about our politics-related master's courses and ask any questions you may have.
+Join our webinar to find out all you need to know about our MA Education and PG Certificate in International Education, and ask any questions you may have.

 Research from our Departments makes an impact all over the world.